balancer/balancer-core/README.md

 ## Installing

+Most users will be interested in consuming the ABI definitions for various Balancer contracts.

 Until this package is shipped to a package registry, the best way to use it is as a git submodule.

 ```